teamradish/TRTwitchPlaysBot/README.md

 - Additional goodies and games - duel for credits, create memes, calculate expressions, and [talk to a chatbot](./Wiki/Setup-Chatterbot.md).

 ## Credits
-The original Python version of the original parser was written by TwitchPlays_Everything and greatly helped jump-start TRBot.
+The original parser was written in Python by TwitchPlays_Everything and greatly helped jump-start TRBot's development.

 TRBot's logo was designed by the talented [David Revoy](https://www.davidrevoy.com/), well-known for his Pepper & Carrot comic series.